microsoft/OpenAIWorkshop/scenarios/openai_batch_pipeline/README.md

     ![](images/publish-dataflow.png)

-15. Your completed and saved Data flow will look like the following:
+15. Yours completed and saved Data flow will look like the following:

     ![](images/completed-dataflow.png)